mtempleheald/mtempleheald.github.io/src/routes/(standard)/blog/2023/04/08/Publish-Database-from-ERD/+page.md

 ## The solution

+### Initial setup

-1. Install Docker (and optionally Docker Desktop, if licencing allows)
+1. Install Docker (and optionally Docker Desktop, if licencing allows), examples below are unix images on Windows.
+1. Run SQL instance (example is MSSQL) for any manual testing and to prove scripts
+   `docker run --name "mssql_manual_test" -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest`
 1. Get latest liquibase image `docker pull liquibase/liquibase`
 1. Install VS Code extension "ERD Editor" (vuerd)
-1. Create an ERD file `<name>.vuerd.json` within the project/solution/workspace
+1. Create an ERD file `<name>.vuerd.json` within the project/solution/workspace, open this in VS Code and it should automatically load the editor.
 1. Create a DB model, be sure not to deselect Postgres as the output regardless of target DB type, required for Liquibase support
    Be careful here to use appropriate data types for the target environment, [ERD Editor supported types](https://github.com/dineug/erd-editor/blob/master/packages/sql-ddl-parser/src/SQL_DDL_Test_Case.md).
    The tool is clever enough to convert from `uuid` to `uniqueidentifier`, but not clever enough to convert from `varchar` to `varchar2` for example and certainly not when lengths are included (which they need to be since the default is 1 character).
    Effectively I'd advise making multiple DB models if supporting multiple DB providers, but decide which is master, copy/paste, find/replace in JSON files to keep multiple versions in sync and versioned together (this is why models should be stored in text format).
 1. Generate a Liquibase changeset by right clicking the model and selecting Export > Liquibase
-   Use the naming convention _changeset-###_, 999 DB changes should be enough for most projects.
+   Use the naming convention _liquibase-change-###_, 999 DB changes should be enough for most projects.
    Liquibase uses the id, author and filename to track changes - [How Liquibase works](https://www.liquibase.com/how-liquibase-works)
    Keep the changelogs alongside the ERD model in source code, this lets ERD Editor load older changelogs to guarantee correct generation of new changelogs.
+   To apply multiple chainsets automatically, which we will need for automation, it is necessary to manually configure a master changelog `liquibase-change.xml`.
-1. Configure liquibase using a _liquibase.properties_ file in the same folder
+1. Configure liquibase using a _liquibase.properties_ file in the same folder:
    ```
    classpath: /liquibase/changelog
    changeLogFile: changelog.xml